Ota City launches Certified Private Lodging

 - Satisfies requirements for emergency procedures.

-- Responsibilities of the owner and tenant are clearly stated and defined.
+- The responsibilities of the owner and tenant are clearly stated and defined.